oauthstuff/draft-oauth-rar/mainmatter.md

          "iban":"DE02100100109307118603"
       },
       "remittanceInformationUnstructured":"Ref Number Merchant"
    }
-}
+]
 ```

-The named JSON objects `accounts` and `payment` represent the different authorization data to be used by the AS to ask for consent and MUST subsequently also be made available to the respective resource servers.
+The JSON objects with `type` fields of `https://www.someorg.com/account_information` and `https://www.someorg.com/payment_initation` represent the different authorization data to be used by the AS to ask for consent and MUST subsequently also be made available to the respective resource servers.
+The array MAY contain several elements of the same `type`.

 ## Authorization data elements types

+This draft defines a set of common data elements that are designed to be usable across different types of APIs.
+These data elements MAY be combined in different ways depending on the needs of the API.
+Unless otherwise noted, all data elements are OPTIONAL.

+type:
+:   The type of resource request as a string.
+This field MAY define which other elements are allowed in the request.
+This element is REQUIRED.

+locations:
+:   An array of strings representing the location of the resource or resource server.
+This is typically composed of URIs.

+actions:
+:   An array of strings representing the kinds of actions to be taken at the resource.
+The values of the strings are determined by the API being protected.

+data:
+:   An array of strings representing the kinds of data being requested from the resource.

+identifier:
+:   A string identifier indicating a specific resource available at the API.

-It is assumed that the structure of each of the authorization data elements is tailored to the needs of a certain application, API, or resource type.
+An API MAY define its own extensions, subject to the `type` of the request.
+It is assumed that the full structure of each of the authorization data elements is tailored to the needs of a certain application, API, or resource type.
 The example structures shown above are based on certain kinds of APIs that can be found in the Open Banking space.

-This draft therefore only defines the `authorization_details` element (the container) and a minimal set of requirements regarding the structure of the contained authorization data elements.

 Note: Applications MUST ensure that their authorization data types do not collide.
 This is either achieved by using a namespace under the control of the entity defining the type name or by registering the type with the new `OAuth Authorization Data Type Registry` (see (#iana_considerations)).